LucasCtrl/express-api-template/README.md

 ## 📖 Usage

-Start a dev server with nodemon for auto restarting the server when you code some changes
+Start a dev server with nodemon for hot reload when you make some changes
 ```
 $ yarn dev
 ```